SAP/gigya-swift-sdk/GigyaTfa/README.md

 ```
 The Swift TFA package is not a stand alone library.
 Please make sure you have have already integrated our Swift SDK.
 ```
+​
 ### Initial interruption data
+​
 response: GigyaResponseModel - The initial interruption response received by the login/register attempt.
-inactiveProviders: [TFAProviderModel] - A list containing the Two Factor Authentication providers available for registration.
+inactiveProviders: **[TFAProviderModel]** - A list containing the Two Factor Authentication providers available for registration.
-activeProviders: [TFAProviderModel] - A list containing the registered Two Factor Authentication providers for this account.
+activeProviders: **[TFAProviderModel]** - A list containing the registered Two Factor Authentication providers for this account.
-resolverFactory: TFAResolverFactory - A provided factory class which allows you to fetch the appropriate resolver class in order to continue the login/register flow.
+resolverFactory: **TFAResolverFactory** - A provided factory class which allows you to fetch the appropriate resolver class in order to continue the login/register flow.
+​
 ## Email Verification
+​
 Resolving email verification Two Factor Authentication is done using the RegisteredEmailsResolver class.
+​
 Email verification requires you to have a valid registered email account.
+​
 Code example for email verification flow.
 Note that this is just a partial representation of the flow and will require additional UI intervention.
+​
 ```
 let registeredEmailsResolver = resolverFactory.getResolver(for: RegisteredEmailsResolver.self)
 registeredEmailsResolver?.getRegisteredEmails(completion: registeredEmailsResult(result:))